Military Motivation: Special Challenges And Techniques

 Writing a motivation statement can help you firmly fix in your mind your reasons for a military task, mission, or career.

 People who seek to enter the Peace Corps are required to write such a statement as a part of their application.
 A Peace Corps motivation statement can help you understand what you might want to include.
+To personalize it to your career, start by reading some military-related quotes and feel out which ones resonate with you the most.
+The “why” behind the feelings evoked may help you recognize what needs to go into your personal motivation statement.

 Write down the reasons behind your choice.
 Express why these reasons make sense to you, based on your prior education and experience.
 Write out what parts of the job are most appealing to you and why.
 If you prefer not to write it out, you can create your own video.
+Or, perhaps, you can print out your statement with a background of your choosing and post it somewhere you can see it daily.

-When you've found the right way to express your motivation clearly and forcefully, share your insights with others.
 When you do that, you can help them understand you better, inspire them to consider what motivates them, and get them on board with your plan.

 If you feel your motivation lagging, take some extra time to develop your military skills on your own.
-As you become more competent and later as you gain mastery, your motivation to use those skills appropriately will increase.
+As you become more competent and later, as you gain mastery, your motivation to use those skills appropriately will increase.

 Using Words Or Phrases To Cue Action